cc-archive/cc-cert-core/contents/licenses/examples.md

 * [SoundCloud](https://soundcloud.com/creativecommonsmusicfree), [Bandcamp](https://bandcamp.com/) and [Jamendo](https://www.jamendo.com/) offer platforms for independent musicians to publish and share original music under Creative Commons licenses.
 And [ccMixter](http://ccmixter.org/) is an ecosystem for musicians to share samples and create remixes all licensed under CC BY-NC.
 * While [https://youtube.com/](YouTube) provides options for sharing video content under CC-BY, [vimeo](https://vimeo.com/creativecommons) offers the full range of Creative Commons licensing options for its members who upload videos.

+*Do you use any of these media sources already to find content you can use?
+How many are new to you?
+If they are useful, you might want to add them to your Personal Toolkit.
+Or after exploring these, you might share in your social media places an example of content you found that might be useful to your work or interests.*

 ## Applied Practice